digi-ron/AU-Falcon-SPUD-Project/PCMBCM/Keyfob/Keyfob.md

 ## Similarities

-Between both Smartlock and Smartshield enabled security systems, both have a maximum of 4 remotes that can be programmed to it.
+Both Smartlock and Smartshield enabled keyfobs have the following similarities:
+- Maximum 4 paired remotes at any given time
+- any buttons pressed while the car is running will be ***ignored***

 ## Programming Keyfobs